vickiebonnie/EXPLORING-KEY-FACTORS-BEHIND-LIFE-INSURANCE-POLICY-LAPSES-AND-WHAT-INSURERS-CAN-DO-TO-PREVENT-IT/README.md

 glimpse(life_insurance_data)          ## View column types and samples
 ```

-##Checking for duplicate and removing duplicate
+## Checking  and removing duplicate
 ```{r}
 any(duplicated(life_insurance_data))  ## check for duplicate
 sum(duplicated(life_insurance_data))  ## gives the total number of duplicates in the data